orangecapinnovative/honeycomb-sdk-doc/APIEncryption.md

 4. Encrypt the **JSON string** using **AES-256-GCM**.
 5. Extract the **authentication tag**.
 6. Encode the **encrypted data, IV, and authentication tag** in Base64.
+7. Then the function will return **encrypted data, IV, and authentication tag**.

+To summarize the flow of the function, this encryption function takes **JSON data** and **API Key** as inputs, and return **encrypted data, IV, and authentication tag** in Base64 format as outputs.

 ## Node.js (TypeScript) Example